Identity Theft is the act of stealing money or gaining benefits by pretending to be a different person.

 Install and update regularly your:

-We've all heard it before.
-"If it's too good to be true, it probably is."
-An increase of fraudulent correspondence has been cycled around via email and mail that involves lottery scams.
-If you receive any type of messages such as this, either through email, US Postal mail or phone solicitations-DO NOT BE FOOLED.
+We’ve all heard it before.
+“If it’s too good to be true, it probably is.”
+Everyday, fraudulent correspondence is cycled around via email and mail involving Lottery Scams.
+If you receive any type of message stating that you’ve won the lottery-DO NOT BE FOOLED!.
 These are scams and have cost consumers millions of dollars.
-We suggest that you notify the FTC to report any fraudulent activity.
+We suggest that you notify the FTC to report any fraudulent activity that you may receive.

 What You Can Do: